BG-BoardGames/.github/profile/README.md

 🌈 Don't hesitate to create issues if you encounter a bug or want to request a feature

-👩‍💻 You can download the laucher [here](https://www.youtube.com/watch?v=-Er7at5KaPc)
+👩‍💻 You can download the launcher [here](https://www.youtube.com/watch?v=-Er7at5KaPc)

 🍿 Fun facts - We fix bugs all day long